Salvatore Foti

-Salvatore Foti (born 8 August 1988) is an Italian football coach and former professional player currently in charge as Angelo Gregucci's assistant coach at Sampdoria.
+Salvatore Foti (born 8 August 1988) is an Italian football coach and former professional player.

 He played as a forward, making 15 Serie A appearances and scoring once in the league for Sampdoria, and then spending most of his career in Serie B, totalling 104 games and 16 goals for seven clubs.
 He was also a youth international for Italy.

-After retiring at age 27 after an unsuccessful back surgery, he worked as a coach at several teams.
+After retiring at age 27 following unsuccessful back surgery, he worked as a coach for several teams.

 Club career

 Early career

 Foti was born in Palermo, Sicily, as the son of an amateur footballer who chose a career in banking over the opportunity to be a professional player.
 He played at Acireale and Atletico Catania on his native island before moving to Venezia.

 Sampdoria

 After playing for Italy under-17 at their hosting of the 2005 UEFA European Championship, Foti joined Sampdoria, managed by Walter Novellino.
 He made his professional debut on 8 December 2005 in the last 16 first leg of the Coppa Italia away to Cagliari, coming on as a 47th-minute substitute for Andrea Gasbarroni in a 1–1 draw; his Serie A debut was a month later, three minutes in a 2–0 home loss to Livorno.
 On his first start on 12 February 2006, he scored his only top-flight goal at the end of a 4–2 win over Messina at the Stadio Luigi Ferraris; eleven days earlier he had scored his first goal in the cup, a 2–2 home draw with Udinese in the quarter-final second leg as the opponents advanced on the away goals rule.
 He was compared to Zlatan Ibrahimović, then of Juventus, for his height and ball skills.

 Foti was sold to Udinese in summer 2006 in a co-ownership deal for €2 million.
 At the same time Sampdoria acquired Fabio Quagliarella and Mirko Pieri for €1.5M and €0.5M respectively in co-ownership deal.
 He was loaned back to Sampdoria for the first half of the 2006–07 season, and then to Serie B's Vicenza for the second half in order to give him the opportunity to play more first team football.

 Foti started the 2007–08 season again with Sampdoria; on 21 July he made his only European appearance of his career in the dying seconds of a 1–0 win at Cherno More of Bulgaria in the UEFA Intertoto Cup third round first leg.
 He mostly featured as a backup player, being later loaned to another Serie B club, this time Messina.
 In the summer of 2008, he was loaned to Treviso for the entire 2008–09 season.
 He returned to Sampdoria in June 2009 for free, and then spent 1 1/2 seasons at Serie B teams Piacenza and Empoli.
 In January 2012 he was loaned to again to another Serie B team Brescia, while Juan Antonio joined Sampdoria definitely.